xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

         "documents": [
             {
                 "id": "xayn_cd5604c",
                 "snippet": "The voices that are demanding better privacy protection and ownership of our own data are increasingly louder, there is a backlash towards these practices.
-At Xayn, our mission is to pr ovide personalisation without user data leaving the device, maintaining absolute privacy.
+At Xayn, our mission is to provide personalisation without user data leaving the device, maintaining absolute privacy.
 We use semantic similarity and centers of interest to understand user preferences and present better matching articles.
-Wit h our model Xaynia, we offer semantic similarity and search with minimal energy consumption and at a low price, making it highly energy-efficient compared to other transformer models.", "summarize": false,
+With our model Xaynia, we offer semantic similarity and search with minimal energy consumption and at a low price, making it highly energy-efficient compared to other transformer models.", "summarize": false,
                 "properties": {
                     "title": "The initial challange",